 Mixing drugs and alcohol of any kind is a dangerous combination.
 It can lead to serious health problems, even death.
-An increasing number of drug and alcohol related deaths involve the use of prescription medications.
-Abuse of benzodiazepines like Xanax and alcohol are a particularly lethal mix.
+An increasing number of drug and alcohol-related deaths involve the use of prescription medications.
+Abuse of benzodiazepines like Xanax and alcohol is a particularly lethal mix

 Adding alcohol to a potentially addictive drug like Xanax increases the risk of overdose substantially.
 You should never take Xanax when drinking alcohol, even if the medication is prescribed to you by a physician.
 Read on to discover the dangers of mixing alcohol and Xanax, along with any side effects you can expect.